Summertime is a popular vacation time for many folks, but it certainly is not for insects.

-However, sorry to say, the spray gun should get lots of use during July if bugs and insect damage is to be kept to a minimum.
+However, sorry to say, the spray gun should get lots of use during July if bugs and insect damage are to be kept to a minimum.

 Let’s consider, some of the insects and related pests which become active during summer months and against which control measures should be applied in July.